Cardiovascular Grand Rounds

 The Minneapolis Heart Institute Foundation® (MHIF) strives to create a world without heart and vascular disease.
 To achieve this bold vision, we are dedicated to improving the cardiovascular health of individuals and communities through innovative research and education.

 Thanks to the generosity of donors like you, we can continue this life-saving work.
-Please make a gift to support the area of greatest need.
+Please make a gift to support lasting change in the lives of individuals we serve and future generations to come.